shnwc/openenclave/docs/DesignDocs/SGX_QuoteEx_Integration.md

 In the implementation of this OCALL by the host-side SGX plugin library:

-- If the DCAP library is loaded, a list with a single evidence format ID for ECDSA-p256 is returned.
+- If the DCAP library is used, a list with a single evidence format ID for ECDSA-p256 is returned.
-- Otherwise if the quote-ex library is loaded, its API `sgx_get_supported_att_key_ids()` is invoked, and the returned list of attestation key IDs is converted to a list of OE SDK evidence format IDs.
+- Otherwise if the quote-ex library is used, its API `sgx_get_supported_att_key_ids()` is invoked, and the returned list of attestation key IDs is converted to a list of OE SDK evidence format IDs.